-The Pamela and Ajay Raju Foundation has already distributed the first installment of 100,000 face masks to a variety of super disseminators and community organizations in Philadelphia.
+The Pamela and Ajay Raju Foundation successfully distributed the first installment of 100,000 face masks to a variety of super disseminators and community organizations in Philadelphia.
+Through a developing partnerships with PPE manufacturers both domestically and abroad, the Foundation is working to channel distribution networks through Philadelphia during this time of need.
 By collaborating with 6ABC and the School District of Philadelphia, the Foundation will distribute boxes of masks to frontline workers serving the most vulnerable Philadelphians.
-Donations will benefit almost eleven organizations including Philabundance, the Food Bank of NJ, and the Urban Affairs Coalition.
+The shipment was the first of many, and will benefit almost eleven organizations including Philabundance, the Food Bank of NJ, and the Urban Affairs Coalition.

 With 98,000 masks still left to be donated, Raju partnered with 6ABC to identify communities in need of PPE.
 Now, through an ongoing partnership, the Pamela and Ajay Raju Foundation is working towards providing much-needed materials to community centers across the city.